 The colonists were by law British subjects, and Parliament maintained the “right” to regulate American commerce.
 However, the 1689 English Bill of Rights forbade rulers from imposing taxes on citizens who had no representative to speak on their behalf.
 Yet, during the 1760s, British leaders imposed taxes on the colonists with increasing rapidity while ignoring their right to representation.
 In May 1773, Parliament granted the British East India Company a monopoly on the sale of tea in America and charged the colonists a tea tax.

-On November 28, 1773, a ship named Dartmouth anchored in Boston Harbor with 114 chests of tea onboard.
-British law required the tax to be paid either when the tea came ashore or on the twentieth day after it had arrived in port, whichever came first.
+On November 28, 1773, the ship Dartmouth anchored in Boston Harbor with 114 chests of tea onboard.
+British law required the tax to be paid either on the twentieth day after the ship had arrived in port or when the tea came ashore, whichever came first.
 Samuel Adams, a prominent Bostonian, declared that anyone who did “aid or abet in unloading receiving or vending the Tea . . . while it remains subject to the payment of a duty here is an Enemy to America.”1 Adams led a group of radicals known as the Sons of Liberty, and they stationed guards at the wharf to prevent the tea from ever coming ashore.

 On December 16, 1773—the day before the first tax would have to be paid—a throng of five thousand gathered at Boston’s Old South Meeting House to await the governor’s response.
 The Dartmouth’s owner delivered the message that Governor Hutchison would not comply.
 Samuel Adams declared “This meeting can do nothing more to save the country!”

-That evening at 7:00 pm, around one-hundred eighty volunteers descended upon the wharf disguised as Mohawk Indians.
+That evening at seven, around one-hundred eighty volunteers descended upon the wharf disguised as Mohawk Indians.
 They were loud and excited, imitating Indian war whoops.
 Yet they were respectful and orderly.
 One protester, George Hewes, recollected:

 It was now evening, and I immediately dressed myself in the costume of an Indian, equipped with a small hatchet, which I and my associates denominated the tomahawk . . . and a club, after having painted my face and hands with coal dust in the shop of a blacksmith, I repaired to Griffin’s wharf, where the ships lay that contained the tea.
 When I first appeared in the street after being thus disguised, I fell in with many who were dressed, equipped and painted as I was, and who fell in with me and marched . . . to the place of our destination.